Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Other Drills/Techniques Used:

-• We spent a full weekend scripting closings word‑for‑word, then performing them until every syllable hit exactly as written.
+We spent a full weekend scripting closings word-for-word, then performing them until every syllable landed exactly as written.

-• I also tweaked first impressions: we rehearsed a not‑too‑fast “Biden speed‑walk” into the well for an older witness.
-Each physical entrance matched each witness’s story and age.
+I tweaked first impressions.
+For an older witness, we rehearsed a not-too-fast “Biden speed-walk” into the well.
+Each entrance matched the witness’s age and story.

 April: Presence